 Effective January 1, 2013, Micronesica will be published continuously, online only, with open access.
 Also accessible through DOAJ and archived in CLOCKSS.
 See Editorial

-Effective 15 January 2014, the Editor will be Dr. G Curt Fiedler, Division of Natural Sciences, CNAS
+Effective 15 January 2014, the Editor is Dr. G Curt Fiedler, Division of Natural Sciences (Biology), CNAS

 Micronesica celebrates 50 years of publication: 1964-2014.